Convex algebras on an interval with semicontinuous monotone operations: Introduction

 The structure of the paper is as follows.
-Section~\ref{E54} is of preliminary nature: there we introduce and discuss monotonicity and some semicontinuity properties in convex algebras on $[0,1]$ (with the standard ordering and topology).
-In Section~\ref{E55} we present the structure of convex algebras on $[0,1]$ with monotone and semicontinuous operations and prove Theorem~\ref{E28} and Theorem~\ref{E40}.
-In Section~\ref{E56} we carry out the construction of algebras.
-Finally, in Section~\ref{E22} we discuss the connection of our identified properties and the semicontinuity property from \cite{mio:2025}.
+Section~\ref{E54} is of preliminary nature: there we introduce and discuss monotonicity and semicontinuity properties in convex algebras on $[0,1]$ (with the standard ordering and topology).
+In Section~\ref{E34} we present the important examples which provide the building blocks of our general construction.
+Section~\ref{E55} is dedicated to our main results: Theorems~\ref{E15},~\ref{E28},~\ref{E40}.
+The proofs of Theorem~\ref{E15} and Theorem~\ref{E40} are technically involved and lengthy, and are deferred to the appendix for space reasons, although they constitute an important contribution of the paper.
+In Section~\ref{E22} we discuss the connection of our identified properties and the semicontinuity property from \cite{mio:2025}. \begin{ack} We thank Matteo Mio who brought up the question about the structure of convex algebras on $[0,1]$ with monotonicity and semicontinuity properties.
+Without him asking, this paper would probably not exist. \end{ack}